 DWI Issues Can Weigh On You, Call Us Today

 As a former DWI prosecutor and DWI public defender, I know both sides of the law and all the relevant defenses in your case.
 I have had DWI cases dismissed based on standardized field sobriety test defenses.
 I have the experience you want on your side.
 If you failed your field sobriety test or refused to take it, let me handle all the charges you are now facing.
-Give me a call today.
+Give me a call today: 877-676-7729 or email my office.
 I look forward to speaking with you!